chaosdorf/dockerserver/README.md

 Docker hosting at our space

-This repository contains config for the [dockerserver VM running at Chaosdorf](https://wiki.chaosdorf.de/Host:Dockerserver) (`dockerserver.chaosdorf.space`).
+This repository contains config for the [dockerserver VM running at Chaosdorf](https://wiki.chaosdorf.de/Host:Dockerserver) (`dockerserver.chaosdorf.space`) and some static files served at this URL.

 This is just the stuff that isn't being managed by docker swarm;
 for this please see <https://github.com/chaosdorf/docker-stacks>.